 - The maintenance phase (3-5 grams per day)

-The loading phase is the first week.
+So do you need to do the loading phase?
+The loading phase is the first week of taking the supplement.
 The idea is to load up on creatine before tapering off to the lesser amount (maintenance phase).
-If your kids ask you about this, I don't believe the loading phase is needed.
+I don't believe the loading phase is needed -and some research shows its not necessary too.

 Creatine And Kids: Research